Last Updated: May 12, 2021

 Some examples of visual elements that can be used:

-The following is an example of a animated slideshow on one of our client websites.
+The following is an example of an animated slideshow on one of our client websites.

 After you have successfully captured the visitor's attention, the home page should inform in a quick and concise manner what your company offers.
 This should typically be done in 2-3 short paragraphs.
-In some cases, the visual attention element can begin this process by briefly introducing keywords describing the service offering.
+In some cases, the visual attention element can begin this process by briefly introducing keywords describing your product or service offering.

 The final element is to provide guidance on where the user should visit next.
 The site must have a clear, easy and understandable navigation (website menu) to use.
-However, when a first time visitor comes to your website, it is often smart to highlight particular elements for them to check out.
-Consider highlighting the company's complete service offering, online store, portfolio, latest blog posts, or customer reviews.
+However, when a first-time visitor comes to your website, it is often smart to highlight particular elements for them to check out.
+Consider highlighting the company's complete service offering, feature products to purchase online (if e-commerce), portfolio, latest blog posts, free estimate form, or customer reviews.
+Whichever calls-to-action you choose, must have a clear link or button so that the user can both see and take action on your guidance.
+For example, on NextGen Wealth’s website, they direct newcomers to start with the retirement readiness quiz.
 Directing the user is a critical element to ultimately convert the visitor into a customer.

 If you have all three elements incorporated from above, that is a great start, but you are not done yet!
 Once you have your home page’s content and calls-to-action structured well, you should next address performance.